 ABSTRACT.
 Given any topological space X, it is possible to construct a locally path connected space lpc(X) with the underlying set of X so that the identity $id: lpc(X) \to X$ is continuous and universal with respect to maps $f: Z \to X$ from all locally path connected spaces.
 This construction defines a functor lpc: Top \to LC0 from the topological category to the subcategory of locally path connected spaces, which is right adjoint to the inclusion LC0 \to Top.
-This expository note includes the basic topological properties of this construction and some of its applications in algebraic topology.
+In this expository note, we detail the basic topological properties of this construction and highlight some of its applications in algebraic topology.